 - Mediation can save your marriage.

-- Mediation provides a way to be heard without going through all of the court processes and judge.
+- Mediation provides a way to be heard without going through all of the court processes and judges.

 - Mediation helps both parties reach an agreement which may not always happen but it’s worth trying.
 This could result in saving marriages that would otherwise end with divorce.